 Make sure you cross-check information sourced in grey literature against information derived elsewhere to ensure its quality.

-Use the same skills you would use to evaluate any other material.
-To do this:
+Use the same skills you would use to evaluate any other material: